 ISL/Reinsurance Claims Submission Procedure

-All ISL/reinsurance claims having met the ISL/reinsurance deductible must be submitted to us annually, but no later than 90 calendar days after the end of the calendar year.
+Submit all ISL/reinsurance claims having met the ISL/ reinsurance deductible to us annually but no later than 90 calendar days after the end of the calendar year.

 To receive reimbursement under the ISL/reinsurance program, follow these steps: